-- Summary: Exempts taxpayers who are 85 or older and who have received property tax relief for at least five consecutive years from annual income reporting requirements for continued participation. - Amendment House Cities & Counties Subcommittee amendment 1 (005548) establishes that any taxpayer, being 85 years of age or older and having received property tax relief for at Summary:
+Exempts taxpayers who are 85 or older and who have received property tax relief for at least five consecutive years from annual income reporting requirements for Summary:

+continued participation.

-Beast five consecutive years is not required to submit a complete application or report income for continued participation in a property tax relief program; provided, such taxpayer's income may not exceed the annually adjusted income threshold, and the taxpayer must meet all other non-income-related criteria for eligibility.
-Requires the State Board of Equalization, Division of Property Assessments, in consultation with the Comptroller of the Treasury (COT) and county property assessors, to develop a simplified reapplication process for such taxpayers that may be completed online or via mail.
+House Cities & Counties Subcommittee amendment 1 (005548) establishes that any taxpayer, being 85 years of age or older and having received property tax relief for at least five consecutive years is not required to submit a complete application or report income for continued participation in a property tax relief program; provided, such taxpayer's income may not exceed the annually adjusted income threshold, and the taxpayer must meet all other non-income-related criteria for eligibility.
+Requires the State Board of Equalization, Division of Property Assessments, in consultation with the Comptroller of the Treasury (COT) and county property assessors, to develop a simplified reapplication process for such taxpayers that may be completed online or via mail that allows the taxpayer to indicate whether the taxpayer meets the income and non income-related requirements by checking a box or boxes and requires the taxpayer's signature.
+Senate State & Local Government Committee amendment 1 (006269) establishes that any taxpayer, being 85 years of age or older and having received property tax relief for at least five consecutive years is not required to submit a complete application or report income for continued participation in a property tax relief program; provided, such taxpayer's income may not exceed the annually adjusted income threshold, and the taxpayer must meet all other non-income-related criteria for eligibility.
+Requires division of property assessments to develop a simplified reapplication process for taxpayers that may be completed online or via mail that allows the taxpayer to Indicate whether the taxpayer meets the income- and non-Income-related requirements by checking a box or boxes and requires the taxpayer's signature.

-Fiscal Note: (Dated February 22, 2025) NOT SIGNIFICANT - Senate Status: 03/26/25 Set for Senate State & Local Government Committee 04/01/25. - House Status: 03/26/25 Set for House State & Local Government Committee 04/02/25. - Caption: AN ACT to amend Tennessee Code Annotated, Title 67, Chapter 5, Part 7, relative to property tax relief for elderly persons.
+Senate Status: 04/01/25 - Failed in Senate State & Local Government Committee after adopting amendment 1 (006269).

+House Status: 04/03/25 - Set for House State & Local Government Committee 04/08/25.

+AN ACT to amend Tennessee Code Annotated, Title 67, Chapter 5, Part 7, relative to property tax relief for elderly persons.